Linnea87/charge-together/README.md

 - Have a visually appealing and responsive user interface.

 ## Agile Planning

 To implement agile planning, I wrote four different epics and divided each epic into user stories.
 Each user story has acceptance criteria and tasks.
 I also created three different labels, *Must have*, *Should have* and *Could have*.
 In this way I categorized my user stories so I had a clear picture which user stories I needed to prioritize first.
-This was the basis for the development of the projects features
+This was the basis for the development of the projects features.
+To see the project's Kanban page please click [here](https://github.com/users/Linnea87/projects/10)

 ### EPIC

+Since all User Stories have different labels, the number of purple ticks in each EPIC will vary.

 ![epic_1](documentation/images/epic_1.png)